8 surprising heart health tips you probably haven’t heard before

 Try this 10-minute heart-healthy meal

-Just one cup of greens a day has been shown to help lower your risk of heart disease by 12 percent.* This simple and delicious warm grain salad with tomatoes and greens helps you get in those heart-healthy nutrients.
+Adding more fruit and vegetables to your diet can improve heart health.* A simple and delicious warm grain salad with tomatoes and greens helps you get in those heart-healthy nutrients.
 And it can be on the table in 15 minutes or less.

 Warm grain salad with tomato and greens